Monroe County, New York: Legislative branch

-The county's legislative branch consists of a 29-member County Legislature which replaced the earlier 43-member Board of Supervisors on January 1, 1967.
-It meets in the Legislative Chambers on the fourth floor of the County Office Building.
-All 29 members of the Legislature are elected from districts.
-There are currently 15 Democrats and 14 Republicans.
-The President of the Legislature is Sabrina LaMar, a Democrat who cacuses with the Republicans giving the Republicans the majority.
-In 1993, the Legislature enacted term limits of 10 consecutive years to start in 1996.
-Legislators can return to the office after not being in the Legislature for a term.
-Since the enacting of term limits, as of 2022 four Legislators (Stephanie Aldersley, Karla Boyce, Calvin Lee, Jr., and Robert Colby) returned after previously being term limited; Boyce was re-elected again three times while Lee and Colby were appointed to fill vacancies before subsequently being re-elected themselves and Aldersley was appointed before being defeated for re-election.
+The county's legislative branch consists of a 29-member county legislature which replaced the earlier 43-member board of supervisors on January 1, 1967.
+Members meet in the legislative chambers on the fourth floor of the county office building.
+All 29 members of the legislature are elected from districts.
+There are 16 Democrats and 13 Republicans.
+The president of the legislature is Yversha Román, a Democrat.
+In 1993, the legislature enacted term limits of 10 consecutive years to start in 1996.
+Legislators can return to the office after not being in the legislature for a term.
+Since the enacting of term limits, as of 2024 four legislators (Stephanie Aldersley, Karla Boyce, Calvin Lee Jr., and Robert Colby) returned after previously leaving due to the term limit; Boyce was reelected again three times; Lee and Colby were appointed to fill vacancies before subsequently being reelected themselves; and Aldersley was appointed before being defeated for reelection.